alexcnsf/MasteryCards/README.md

 ```
 In this function you can see I use a **tolerance** of 250 to detect any white, off-white, or close-to-white pixels as white and then set the **min_consecuive_white** value of 15 (found by trial and error) to be the number of these consecutive pixels to detect when there is an actual margin being detected.

-I use the function Image from PIL (Python Imaging Library) tpo take the snapshot and then run through the rows of the image from top to bottom to identify where the figure ends.
-This updated height value is then used to create an accurate png snapshot of the figure which is saved to the anki_media folder to be later passed to Anki 2.
+I use the Image function from PIL (Python Imaging Library) to take the snapshot and then run through the rows of the image from top to bottom to identify where the figure ends.
+This updated height value is then used to create an accurate png snapshot of the figure which is saved to the anki_media folder to later be passed to Anki 2.

 **3. Prompt for caption summarization/generalization.**

 This is the second prompt I used to create structured front sides of flashcards for the figure flashcards.
-After scrapping the words around the figure references of the figure I am refering to, importantly including the caption for the figure, I input this into the LLM and ask it to understand what the figure is most likely showing and create a question for flashcard front about what the general topic and specific scenario looks like.
+After scrapping the words around the figure references, including the caption for the figure, I input this into the LLM and ask it to understand what the figure is most likely showing and create a question for flashcard front about what the general topic and specific scenario looks like.

 ```
 CAPTION_PROMPT = """